Frequently Asked Questions

 Should I eat microgreens raw or cooked?

 For maximum nutritional benefit, eat microgreens raw.
-Cooking (especially high heat) can reduce some of the beneficial nutrients and enzymes—particularly sulforaphane in broccoli microgreens, which is activated when the greens are chewed or chopped raw.
+Cooking, especially high heat, can reduce some of the beneficial nutrients and enzymes.
+This is particularly relevant for sulforaphane in broccoli microgreens, which research suggests is activated when the greens are chewed or chopped raw.

 Can I put microgreens in smoothies?

-Yes!
-Smoothies are one of the easiest ways to get a daily serving of microgreens, especially if you're not a salad person.
-Broccoli, pea shoots, sunflower, and kale microgreens all blend well and their flavors are easily masked by fruit.
+Yes.
+Smoothies are one of the easiest ways to get a daily serving of microgreens, especially if you are not a salad person.
+Broccoli, pea shoots, sunflower, and kale microgreens all blend well, and their flavors are easily masked by fruit.

 A simple starting recipe: blend a handful of microgreens with a banana, a cup of frozen fruit (berries, mango, or pineapple), and your choice of liquid (water, milk, or coconut water).
 You can also add chia seeds, protein powder, or yogurt.

 Tip: If you harvest more than you can eat fresh, freeze your extra microgreens specifically for smoothie use.
-The texture won't hold up for fresh eating after freezing, but they blend perfectly and retain their nutritional value.
+The texture will not hold up for fresh eating after freezing, but they blend perfectly and retain their nutritional value.

 Can I dehydrate or preserve microgreens?

-Yes!
+Yes.
 Dehydrating microgreens is a great way to preserve a large harvest and extend shelf life significantly.
-Use a food dehydrator set to 115-125°F and spread microgreens in a single layer on the trays.
-Dehydrating typically takes 4-8 hours depending on the variety and humidity.
-Once fully dried, store in an airtight container in a cool, dark place—they'll keep for several months.
+Use a food dehydrator set to 115 to 125°F and spread microgreens in a single layer on the trays.
+Dehydrating typically takes 4 to 8 hours depending on the variety and humidity.
+Once fully dried, store in an airtight container in a cool, dark place.
+They will keep for several months.

 Dehydrated microgreens work great as a seasoning sprinkled over dishes, blended into homemade spice mixes, or crushed into powder for smoothies and soups.
-The texture changes completely (they become crispy and crumbly), so they won't work as a fresh salad substitute, but the nutritional value is largely preserved.
+The texture changes completely (they become crispy and crumbly), so they will not work as a fresh salad substitute, but the nutritional value is largely preserved.

 You can also freeze microgreens for smoothie use (see our freezing tips in the "Can I freeze microgreens?" answer below), or incorporate them into recipes like homemade jerky for a nutrient boost.